mebusy/notes/dev_notes/AI_CS188.md

             return failure
         end

-        choose a node in fringe for expansion according to strategy
+        popup a node from fringe for expansion according to strategy

         if the node contain a goal state then return the corresponding solution
         else
-            expand(popup from fringe) the node and add the resulting node to the search tree end
+            expand the node and add the resulting node to the search tree end
     end
 end function